MSUSEL/Pique-Lite/README.md

 # Technologies

-The technologies implemented in this project are React, React-Router-dom, React-Redux,Redux-Form, Styled-Components, React-D3-Tree, and a significant amount of VanillaJS, JSX, and CSS.
+The technologies implemented in this project are React, React-Router-dom, React-Redux, Redux-Form, Styled-Components, React-D3-Tree, and a significant amount of VanillaJS, JSX, and CSS.

 # Demo Link